stromhalm/Logistics-Problem-Optimizer/README.md

 cd Optimizer
 mvn clean install
 ```
-In case of any errors follow the stacktrace or check your maven or java installation.

 ## Usage guide
 To start the application use the following command pattern from within the project root dir.